 - false information on the purpose of the stay,

-- or even a slight overstay when travelling,
+- or even a slight overstay when traveling,

-can lead to arrest, detention and deportation on entry or exit.
-The German authorities also clarify that a Visa or ESTA authorisation does not guarantee entry into the United States and that US border officials make the final decision on entry.
-Since the beginning of 2025, several German tourists have been detained or were not allowed entry despite carrying a valid ESTA authorisation and a passport.
+can lead to arrest, detention, and deportation on entry or exit.
+The German authorities also clarify that a Visa or ESTA authorization does not guarantee entry into the United States and that US border officials make the final decision on entry.
+Since the beginning of 2025, several German tourists have been detained or denied entry despite carrying a valid ESTA authorization and a passport.

-Furthermore, recent events seem to indicate that even Green Card holders can be stopped and detained by border control.
-At the beginning of March, German Green Card holder Fabian Schmidt was stopped and interrogated at Boston Logan Airport due to past charges relating to marihuana offences in 2022.
-Reports state that Schmidt’s condition in detention has declined, and US customs confirmed that he has been brought to a hospital.
-As of now, Schmidt still remains in custody.
+Furthermore, recent events suggest that even Green Card holders can be stopped and detained by border control.
+At the beginning of March, German Green Card holder Fabian Schmidt was stopped and interrogated at Boston Logan Airport due to past charges relating to marijuana offenses in 2022.
+Reports indicate that Schmidt’s condition in detention has deteriorated, and US Customs has confirmed that he has been taken to a hospital.
+As of now, Schmidt remains in custody.

 International Travel Advice Updates

-The United Kingdom has also published travel recommendations explicitly advising travellers to comply with entry and visa conditions.
-It is also pointed out that the authorities enforce regulations strictly, and violations can lead to arrest.
+The United Kingdom has also published travel recommendations explicitly advising travelers to comply with entry and visa conditions.
+It is also noted that the authorities enforce regulations strictly, and violations can result in arrest.

 Moreover, Denmark and Finland recently advised non-binary citizens planning to travel to the US to contact the American embassy beforehand.
-Travellers who do not have a binary gender indication in their passport or those whose current gender differs from the gender confirmed at birth could be refused entry since, for ESTA authorisations or visa applications, the gender identity (male or female) that existed at the time of birth must be stated and match the passport shown at border control.
-These regulations also concern travellers from Germany who have a different gender designation or an X as a gender designation on their passport.
+Travelers who do not have a binary gender indication in their passport or those whose current gender differs from the gender confirmed at birth could be refused entry since, for ESTA authorizations or visa applications, the gender identity (male or female) that existed at the time of birth must be stated and match the passport shown at border control.
+These regulations also concern travelers from Germany who have a different gender designation or an ‘X’ as their gender designation on their passport.

 Entry and Searching of Electronic Devices

-Tourists are advised to inform themselves thoroughly and regularly about entry requirements and to take special care when applying for a visa or ESTA authorisation to ensure that all information is complete and correct.
-It is also crucial for travellers to be able to accurately communicate their intended purpose of stay, state their intended accommodation and provide return dates.
+Tourists are advised to thoroughly and regularly inform themselves about entry requirements and to take special care when applying for a visa or ESTA authorization to ensure that all information is complete and accurate.
+It is also crucial for travelers to be able to communicate their intended purpose of stay accurately, state their intended accommodation, and provide return dates.
 Incidentally, it remains to be seen how recent entry practices will be established in the future and how tourists can best prepare for a trouble-free holiday in the United States.